bimodwien/full-STK-test/web/README.md

 ### Controls

+- Header bar:
+  - Root selector dropdown: choose "All Menus" or filter by a specific top-level parent.
+  - Add root menu button: opens the right panel in Add mode with parent set to null.
 - Above the tree (outside the card):
   - Expand All / Collapse All
   - Search (filters nodes but keeps ancestors visible)